 Also, a Privacy Impact Analysis was completed to identify and address privacy aspects associated with practitioner data.

 The HPI makes available, in electronic form, information that is currently available from multiple sources.
 Organisations within the health sector will be free to use existing methods to authenticate and control access to their applications.
-It is expected that the HPI identity information, available from a trusted source, will prove a valuable resource as existing sector applications are improved and new applications are created.
+The HPI identity information, available from a trusted source, is a valuable resource for integration and use by existing and new sector systems.

 Management of data held on the HPI

-The Ministry of Health will provide the computer system and the administration function for the HPI.
-The Ministry will enter into a Data Provision Agreement with each Data Source (Responsible Authority) and Data Access Deed with each Data Consumer.
-Data Sources supplying information to the HPI will also be responsible for maintaining the currency and accuracy of the information provided to the HPI and determining who has access to that information.
+The Ministry of Health provides the computer system and the administration function for the HPI.
+The Ministry has a Data Provision Agreement with each Data Source (Responsible Authority) and Data Access Deed with each Data Consumer for practitioner data.
+Data Sources supplying information to the HPI are responsible for maintaining the currency and accuracy of the information provided to the HPI and determining who has access to that information.

-What information will the HPI hold about practitioners?
+What information is held in the HPI about providers?

-The HPI will contain information about practitioners such as identifier, name, contact details, practising status, qualifications, scope of practice and conditions on practice.
+The HPI will contain information about practitioners such as identifier, name, practising status, qualifications, scope of practice and conditions on practice.

-Where will the information on the HPI come from?
+Where does the information on the HPI come from?

 How can we be sure the information on the HPI is up-to-date and accurate?

-Considerable effort has been and will be directed toward ensuring the integrity of HPI data.
+Considerable effort is directed toward ensuring the integrity of HPI data.
 Processes to maintain the currency and accuracy of HPI information have been developed to ensure HPI information is as up-to-date as possible.
 Data sources already collect and maintain data about their registrants.
 This data is supplied to the HPI and stored according to agreed data standards.
 Feedback processes are in place to work with the data source where inaccurate or out-of-date information is identified by a data consumer or by HPI administration processes.

 Practitioners can request that the information held on the HPI on themselves be updated by contacting their Responsible Authority.